 - CRP 8010 Advanced Seminar in Urban and Regional Theory II (Location Theory)This course surveys traditional and more recent explanations of the location, aggregation, and fragmentation of economic activities in space under different assumptions about the mobility of factors, transportation (or more generally, transaction) costs, economies of scale, and the competitiveness of markets.
 The relationship between theories of trade and location will be considered, as will the effects on spatial economies of policy interventions.

 - CRP 8300 Seminar in Regional Science Planning and Policy AnalysisCRP 8300 is a weekly seminar at which faculty, students, and visitors present their research on topics of current interest.
 Presentations usually involve formal or quantitative analyses of developments in regional economies and policy or planning implications.

-Students can also take courses outside the department to fulfill some requirements.
-For the concentration in economic development planning, courses from applied economics and management, industrial and labor relations, the Johnson School's Sustainable Global Enterprise program (which can count as a workshop), the Cornell Institute of Public Affairs, the Department of Policy Analysis and Management, civil and environmental engineering, and the Student Multidisciplinary Applied Research Team program may be of interest.
+Students can also take classes outside the department to fulfill some requirements.
+For the concentration in economic development planning, classes from applied economics and management, industrial and labor relations, the Johnson School's Sustainable Global Enterprise program (which can count as a workshop), the Cornell Institute of Public Affairs, the Department of Policy Analysis and Management, civil and environmental engineering, and the Student Multidisciplinary Applied Research Team program may be of interest.